amundsen-io/amundsenfrontendlibrary/docs/flask_config.md

 ```bash
     ACL_ENABLED_DASHBOARD_PREVIEW = {'ModePreview'}
 ```
-This authorization basically validates if current user is registered in Mode which is valid assumption for Amundsen only has Dashboards from shared space.
-Note that this authorization also assumes that it ingested Mode user information via [ModeDashboardUserExtractor](https://github.com/lyft/amundsendatabuilder/blob/master/README.md#modedashboarduserextractor) and metadata service is at least [v2.5.2](https://github.com/lyft/amundsenmetadatalibrary/releases/tag/v2.5.2).
+Amundsen ingests Mode dashboards only from the shared space, which all registered Mode users are able to view.
+Therefore our authorization first validates if the current user is registered in Mode.
+This feature is dependent on Amundsen also ingesting Mode user information via the [ModeDashboardUserExtractor](https://github.com/lyft/amundsendatabuilder/blob/master/README.md#modedashboarduserextractor) and the metadata service version must be at least [v2.5.2](https://github.com/lyft/amundsenmetadatalibrary/releases/tag/v2.5.2).

 ### How to support preview of different product?
-You can add preview support of different product by adding its preview class to [DefaultPreviewMethodFactory](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/dashboard_preview/preview_factory_method.py#L27)
+You can add preview support for different products by adding its preview class to [DefaultPreviewMethodFactory](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/api/preview/dashboard/dashboard_preview/preview_factory_method.py#L27)
-In order to develop new preview class, you need to implement the class that inherits [BasePreview](https://github.com/lyft/amundsenfrontendlibrary/blob/1af81d57f72824525b402f23bd3961daa1d620d2/amundsen_application/base/base_preview.py#L4) class and [ModePreview](https://github.com/lyft/amundsenfrontendlibrary/blob/1af81d57f72824525b402f23bd3961daa1d620d2/amundsen_application/dashboard_preview/mode_preview.py#L28) would be a great example.
+In order to develop new preview class, you need to implement the class that inherits [BasePreview](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/base/base_preview.py#L4) class and [ModePreview](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/api/preview/dashboard/dashboard_preview/mode_preview.py#L28) would be a great example.

 ## Mail Client Features
 Amundsen has two features that leverage the custom mail client -- the feedback tool and notifications.
 For these features a custom implementation of [base_mail_client](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/base/base_mail_client.py) must be mapped to the `MAIL_CLIENT` configuration variable.